TeslimahSarayi/NATIONAL-RAIL-SERVICE-ANALYSIS/README.md

 # NATIONAL-RAIL-SERVICE-ANALYSIS
 This repository contains a set of structured SQL scripts and a Power BI dashboard developed to analyse the operational performance of the National Rail service from January to April,2024.
 The analysis focuses on key service metrics such as delays, cancellations, refunds, and other performance indicators.

-## Overview
+## OVERVIEW

-This project analyzes the UK Railway opeartions for National Rail, transforming transactional data from January to April,2024 into strategic insights.
+This project analyzes the UK Railway operations for National Rail, transforming transactional data from January to April,2024 into strategic insights.
 It examines passenger travel patterns, financial performance across ticket categories, and service reliability metrics to support operational excellence.
-## Business Value
+## BUSINESS VALUE
 The findings contribute directly to improvements in the following aspects of the rail service:
 #### Revenue & Pricing
-* Quantify the financial impact of operational lapses through analysis of refund-linked revenue loss.
+* Quantify the financial impact of operational lapses through analysis of refund-linked revenue loss
-* Support informed pricing strategies by identifying underperforming ticket classes or premium offerings.
+* Support informed pricing strategies by identifying underperforming ticket classes or premium offerings
 #### Customer Experience & Retention
-* Identify patterns in refund behavior across demographics to tailor communications, improve services , and reduce churn.
+* Identify patterns in refund behavior across demographics to tailor communications, improve services , and reduce churn
 #### Resource deployment & optimisation
-* Improve forecasting of disruption-prone periods to enable improvement in staffing, train allocation, and operational planning.
+* Improve forecasting of disruption-prone periods to enable improvement in staffing, train allocation, and operational planning
 ## TOOLS USED
 #### SQL
 * Data Extraction and loading